 When visiting the theme parks, you pay one fee for a parking pass that’s good all day and at all 4 theme parks.
 That means If you leave and return to the same park or if you travel to another park, you only don’t have to pay again.
 Just make sure to keep your receipt!

-The Disney World parking lots are huge.
+The Disney World theme parks have huge parking lots.
 When you pay for preferred parking, your parking space will be in a lot that’s closer to the park entrance.
-Aside from a shorter distance to the entrance, Guests in preferred parking also receive free, cold bottled water for everyone in their party.
-(Note: you may have to seek out the Cast Member distributing water).

 Regardless of whether you park in preferred or regular parking, there are trams that are constantly in use to get you from the lot to the entrance.
 You may walk if you prefer it, but trams are available for you.

-Disney Water Parks – There is no parking fee at Disney’s Blizzard Beach or Disney’s Typhoon Lagoon water parks.
+There is no parking fee at Disney’s Blizzard Beach or Disney’s Typhoon Lagoon Water Parks.
 There are no parking trams either, so be prepared to walk to the entrance.

 Electric Vehicle Charging

-- Magic Kingdom Park: 5 spaces—1 space at the front of the Jafar Parking Lot and 4 spaces at the front of the Zurg Parking Lot
+- Magic Kingdom Park: There are several spaces in the Medical Parking Lot and Zurg Parking Lot

-- Epcot: 4 spaces at the front of the Journey Parking Lot
+- Epcot: There are several spaces in the Journey Parking Lot

-- Disney’s Animal Kingdom Theme Park: 4 spaces in the Medical Parking Lot
+- Disney’s Animal Kingdom Theme Park: There are several spaces in the Medical Parking Lot

-- Disney Springs: 6 spaces—3 on the 5th floor of the Orange Garage and 3 on the 5th floor of the Lime Garage
+- Disney Springs: There are several spaces on the 5th floor of the Orange Garage, 3rd floor on the Grapefruit Garage, and on the 5th floor of the Lime Garage

 - If you’ve paid for parking, remember to hold on to your receipt each day for re-entry or park hopping.